miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 words: "boyz" (it's you, buddy!), "beer"
 (this is your bottle) and "bathroom" (there they are make a "scrum").
-Add a row here interjections - "oops, wow, ji, cool, sew, wow ..." - and you get a perfectly acceptable BIOS.
+Add a row here interjections - "oops, wow, ji, cool, sew ..." - and you get a perfectly acceptable BIOS.

 Then move on to a higher language level.
-This is the so-called "language system programmer.
-"It includes a series of longer words ("absolute",
+This is the so-called "language system programmer".
+It includes a series of longer words ("absolute",
-"definitli", etc.) and a number corresponding flaring like famous "alt-control-cases".
+"definitli", etc.) and a number corresponding flaring like famous "alt-control-delete".
 But the main thing is the look.
 Direct, honest look straight into the eyes of the interlocutor, with a good broad smile and simultaneous utterance